cmaas/markdown-it-table-of-contents/README.md

 *Want to use a table of contents generator client-side in the browser?
 Try my `<table-of-contents>` webcomponent: [table-of-contents-element on GitHub](https://github.com/cmaas/table-of-contents-element).
 Advantage: can use more sophisticated query selector and better support for HTML customization.*

-## Example markdown
+## Example Markdown

-This markdown:
+This Markdown:

 ``` markdown
 # Heading